 IELTS and other Cambridge Exams – explanation and comparison

 Cambridge English exams can be confusing, because there are too many of them and it’s very easy to get lost in all the various certificates.
-This post is my best shot at explaining exactly what those various exams are and how they compare to each other.
+This post is my best shot at explaining exactly what those various exams are and how they compare to one another.

 There are 7 kinds of Cambridge English exams: